MeAmarP/vigion/README.md

-# Vigion [Vigilant Vision]: Real-Time Crime Activity detection
+# VIGION [Vigilant Vision]: Real-Time Crime Activity detection
 ## Problem Statement:
 Surveillance is one of the prime method used by governments and law enforcement agencies for prevention of the criminal or suspicious activities.